altocodenl/tagaway/readme.md

 ### Todo alpha

 - Client
-   - New interface!
-      - wrong dates (NYE 18?)
-      - Edit pictures: add tags, fix centertop
    - Upload view with multiple uploads
    - Initial view with no pictures
    - Manage tags.

 - Server
    - add test for get account.
    - check/delete for loose files in disk.
+   - wrong dates (NYE 18?)
+   - Infra: new bucket (with IA lifecycle), new server
    - Send to notification service: exceptions, abnormal behavior, summary of OS+node+redis
-   - Infra: new bucket (with IA lifecycle), new server

 ### Todo beta